philterd/philter/docs/docs/evaluating-performance.md

 #### Configuring Philter

 Before we can begin our evaluation we need to create a policy.
-A [policy](policies/filter_policies.md) is a file that defines the types of sensitive information that will be redacted and how it will be redacted.
-The policies are stored on the Philter instance under `/opt/philter/policies`.
-You can edit the policies directly there using a text editor or you can use Philter's [API](policies-api.md) to upload a policy.
-In this case we recommend just using a text editor on the Philter instance to create a policy.
+A [policy](policies/filter_policies.md) is a configuration that defines the types of sensitive information that will be redacted and how it will be redacted.
+Policies are stored in a database and are managed using Philter's [web dashboard](other_features/dashboard.md) or [API](api_and_sdks/api/policies_api.md).

-When using a text editor to create and edit a policy, be sure to save the policy often.
-Frequent saving can make editing a policy easier.

-We also recommend considering to place your policy directory under source control to have a history and change log of your policies.

 #### Creating a Policy

-Make a copy of the default policy, and we will modify the copy for our needs.

-`cp /opt/philter/policies/default.json /opt/philter/policies/evaluation.json`
+Log into the Philter dashboard and navigate to the Policies page.
+You can create a new policy by clicking the "New Policy" button, or you can clone the default policy and modify it for your needs.

-Now open `/opt/philter/policies/evaluation.json` in a text editor.
-(The content of `evaluation.json` will be similar to what's shown below but may have minor differences between different versions of Philter.)
+When creating a new policy, the configuration will be similar to what's shown below:

 ```
 {